loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - creates a default vCP `ProjectSecret` for registry auth in `p-default`
 - applies the root Argo CD `Application`
 - starts the OrbStack domain adapter
+- adds vCluster Platform navbar links for the Forgejo GitOps repo and, when `flux` is enabled, the Flux UI

 The root Argo CD app is: